General information can be found on our main Turkish Standards and CE Marking page.

 My importer informed me that products being exported to Turkey require the CE mark.
 Is this true?

-All products that are deemed to fall within the European Union (EU) directives would need to conform to the directives in order to be sold in Turkey.
+All products that are deemed to fall within the European Union (EU) directives would need to conform to the directives to be sold in Turkey.

 Back to top